Jurickson Profar Player Props: Rockies vs. Pirates

-The Colorado Rockies, including Jurickson Profar and his .400 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Mitch Keller and the Pittsburgh Pirates at PNC Park, Monday at 6:35 PM ET.
+The Colorado Rockies, including Jurickson Profar and his .487 slugging percentage over his past 10 games, take on starter Rich Hill and the Pittsburgh Pirates at PNC Park, Wednesday at 12:35 PM ET.

-In his last appearance, he strung together two hits (going 2-for-5 with a double and an RBI) against the Mets.
+In his last game, he hit two homers in his most recent appearance (going 2-for-4) against the Pirates.

 Jurickson Profar Game Info & Props vs. the Pirates